-In Portugal, in view of the creation and establishment of the new Court of Intellectual Property and of the legal system governing mandatory arbitrations in respect of disputes arising from the claiming of property rights, including injunction proceedings, involving reference medicinal products and generic drugs, we are truly in a new era.
+With the creation and establishment of the Court of Intellectual Property and of the legal system governing mandatory arbitration in respect of disputes over property rights, including injunction proceedings, involving reference medicinal products and generic drugs, Portugal has truly entered a new era.

-This represents developments that on the one hand may be deemed to be positive - the new court - but that on the other are somewhat uncertain, especially as regards the question of the arbitrations in that field, which will yet give rise to a great deal of discussion.
+These developments may on the one hand be deemed positive - the new court - but somewhat uncertain on the other, especially regarding the question of arbitration in that field, which will yet give rise to a great deal of discussion.

-We naturally hope that the new Court of Intellectual Property will be an appropriate venue for the proper discussion of infringements of IP rights.
-This should naturally be reflected in the swiftness of the decisions and in the technical and legal quality thereof.
+It is hoped that the Court of Intellectual Property will prove an appropriate venue for the proper discussion of infringements of IP rights and that this will be reflected in the swiftness as well as the technical and legal quality of the decisions.